 Arranged over the span of a year, "Betrayed by the Angels" is a new 12" record and live performance piece that serves as a personal reflection on finding where one belongs in the chaos of leaving.
-The story is told by an intimate orchestra of guitar and synthesizer voices singing out against a backdrop of crackling rumble, synchronized to overwhelming new video projections timed to each nuance, movement and texture.
+The story is told by an intimate orchestra of guitar and synthesizer voices singing out against a backdrop of crackling rumble, accompanied by video projections synchronized to each nuance, movement and texture.

-His extensive touring history includes two U.S. tours in 2012 and over 300 performances in countless living rooms, DIY art spaces, galleries, universities, museums and unconventional venues ranging from bomb shelters, meat lockers, buses, factories, and parking garages.
-Past performances include shows alongside Growing, Future Islands, Lucky Dragons, Eric Copeland (of Black Dice), Dan Deacon, and Cloud Nothings.
+Greenspon's work is primarily intended for live interaction in non-traditional environments.
+His extensive touring history includes over 400 performances nationwide in countless living rooms, DIY art spaces, galleries, universities, museums and unconventional venues ranging from bomb shelters, meat lockers, rooftops, buses, factories, parking garages and abandoned naval bases.

 Selected press:"A thoughtful, precise, and conceptual composer.
 You will rarely see an experimental/ambient musician play tracks live exactly as they sound on record, but that is what you might get at a Kevin Greenspon show."